greenplum-db/gpdb-archive/gpdb-doc/markdown/admin_guide/ddl/ddl-partition.html.md

 -   *range partitioning*: division of data based on a numerical range, such as date or price.
 -   *list partitioning*: division of data based on a list of values, such as sales territory or product line.
+-   *hash partitioning*: division of data based on specifying a modulus and a remainder for each partition.
+(Each partition holds the rows for which the hash value of the partition key divided by the specified modulus produces the specified remainder.)
+    > **Note** Only the modern partitioning syntax supports hash partitions.
--   A combination of both types.
+-   A combination of range and list types.

 ![Example Multi-level Partition Design](../graphics/partitions.jpg "Example Multi-level Partition Design")